AhmedAShaheen/fully_gated_DAE/README.md

 ```

 ## Generating results and plots
+The results, tables, and plots are not generated automatically in the testing process.

 To generate result tables and boxplots use command:
 ```python
 python3 main_experiment.py --Data "RMN1" --Mode Eval>> ./results/results.txt